Regular $K_3$-regular graphs: Introduction

 In contrast, for other graphs $F\neq K_{2}$, there can exist $F$-irregular graphs (i.e., graphs $G$ with all vertices having pairwise distinct $F$-degrees).
 For the smallest possible $K_{3}$-irregular graph, see the work~\cite{dist-triangle:2024}.
 In~\cite{Char-Erd-Oell:88}, the question of whether there exists a regular $K_{3}$-irregular graph was posed.
 This problem remained open for several decades until, in 2024, Stevanovi\'c et al.~\cite{reg-triangle:24} found a $10$-regular $K_{3}$-irregular graph.
 More recently, the preprint~\cite{Hak:25} gives an example of a $9$-regular $K_{3}$-irregular graph obtained using genetic algorithm techniques.
 It is also shown that there are no such graphs for regularities at most $7$, with the case of regularity $8$ constituting the most interesting yet open case (again, see~\cite{Hak:25} for the details).
 For other aspects of irregularity in graphs, we refer to~\cite{Chartrand2016}.

 In this paper, we consider regular $K_{3}$-regular graphs.
-Our motivation is to further develop the understanding of different regularities a graph can exhibit, following the question from~\cite{Char-Erd-Oell:88}.
+Our motivation is to further develop the understanding of different regularities a graph can exhibit.
 The main focus is on the (non-)existence of regular $K_{3}$-regular graphs for the given parameters of regularity.

+A related framework was introduced in~\cite{Jajcay2025}, where the authors study vertex-girth-regular graphs, namely $\operatorname{vgr}(n;k;g;\lambda)$-graph is a $k$-regular graph of order $n$ and girth $g$ in which every vertex belongs to exactly $\lambda$ cycles of length $g$.
+Thus, the graph is regular not only with respect to vertex degrees but also with respect to the number of shortest cycles containing each vertex.
+Several non-existence results were proved for odd $g \ge 7$ and even $g \ge 4$ (see~\cite[Theorems 17, 18]{Jajcay2025}).
+For the cases $g=3$ and $g=5$, the authors formulate open questions asking whether the non-existence results from the mentioned theorems hold for these values of girth as well.
+The present paper focuses on regular $K_3$-regular graphs, which corresponds precisely to the case $g=3$.

+This class of graphs has also already appeared in the literature under a different name.
+In~\cite{Caro2024}, regular $K_3$-regular graphs with parameters $(r_2,r_3)$ are called $(r_2,r_3)$-constant graphs.
+Non-existence result for $r_3 = {r_2 \choose 2} - k$ with $k\in\mathbb{N}$ and $3k\le r_2$ was proven (see~\cite[Theorem 14]{Caro2024}).
+In~\cite{CaroMifsud2025}, the existence of planar $(r_2, r_3)$-constant graphs and circulant $(r_2, r_3)$-constant graphs is studied.
+In addition, the authors completely answer the question of the existence of $(r_2, r_3)$-constant graphs for $r_2\le 6$, $r_3\le {r_2 \choose 2}$.

+Therefore, some basic constraints and structural properties of such graphs are already known; one of them is the following.